DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 Due to updates in the Firebase SDK, patching the Delphi `FMX.PushNotification.FCM.iOS` unit is necessary.
 For instructions on how to patch the unit, refer to [FCMManualPatch.md](../../Features/Firebase/FCMManualPatch.md).

+**NOTES:**

+* The `FMX.PushNotification.FCM.iOS.patch` file that was available previously has been removed, as it was not entirely correct, and now 2 patch files would have been needed for Delphi 12.x and for Delphi 13.0
-> **Note:** Place the patched file in the project folder or a location in the search path.
+* Place the patched FMX.PushNotification.FCM.iOS.pas file in the project folder or a location in the search path.
 Avoid modifying the Delphi source folder directly.

 #### Framework Search Path